-Instead of talking about Google My Business today, I’m going to mix it up and talk about the importance of voice search optimization.
+Instead of talking about Google Business Profile (previously known as Google My Business) today, I’m going to mix it up and talk about the importance of voice search optimization.
 What is voice search optimization, you ask?
 Excellent question.

 Voice search optimization is really just SEO, but more specifically an SEO strategy – the using of long-tail keywords within a website’s content.

 Necessities for Creating Voice Assistant-Friendly Content